vtphan/Code4Brownies/INSTALL/README.md

 # Installation of [Sublime Text 3](https://www.sublimetext.com/3)'s plug-in for **instructor**

-First, donwload and install [Sublime Text](https://www.sublimetext.com/3).
+First, donwload and install [Sublime Text 3](https://www.sublimetext.com/3).

 Then, go to View, open Console and execute this code: